Frequently Asked Questions

 When can you start?

-• I will provide a proposal for my services within a week after discussing your project. • I usually have a waiting list of 2 - 6 months before I can begin.
+• We typically have a waiting list of 2 - 4 months before we can begin.

 Questions to Consider Before Hiring an Architect